 The Governor’s bill was incorporated into an economic development bill brought before the Massachusetts Legislature.
-However, this week, on the final day of the General Court session, Legislators passed the bill but not before they excluded the Governor’s proposal to restrict non-compete agreements from it.
+However, this week, on the final day of the General Court session, Legislators passed the bill but not before they excluded the Governor’s proposal to restrict non-compete provisions from it.

-Business owners should be sure to stay on top of this issue because you may someday find that the non-compete agreements you have used in the past are useless, leaving your business exposed.
+Business owners should be sure to stay on top of this issue because you may someday find that the non-compete provisions you have used in the past are useless, leaving your business exposed.
 The adoption and implementation of the UTSA will give business owners other avenues to protect confidential, proprietary and trade-secret-type information, but employment and related contracts (whether executed at the start of, during or end of the employment relationship) will require significant revision to accord with any new statute on this issue.

-In practice, every business owner should have employees and independent contractors execute agreements that clearly state the terms of the relationship, the obligations of each party, as well as the restrictions on employment and disclosure of information during and after the employment / contractor relationship.
+In practice, every business owner should have employees and independent contractors execute contacts that clearly state the terms of the relationship, the obligations of each party, as well as the restrictions on employment and disclosure of information during and after the employment / contractor relationship.

-THE JACOBS LAW | Your Attorneys for Employment, Non-Disclosure / Confidentiality & Non-Compete Contracts
+THE JACOBS LAW | Your Attorneys for Employment, Non-Disclosure / Confidentiality & Non-Compete Agreements

 A Business Attorney at The Jacobs Law LLC can assist your business with information on this issue or to obtain customized employment contracts, non-compete provisions, and non-disclosure / confidentiality provisions.
 Our Business Lawyers have experience advising, drafting and litigating these types of contracts.
 Contact a Boston Business Lawyer at The Jacobs Law LLC today!